gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Set-AipServiceTemplateProperty.md

 # Set-AipServiceTemplateProperty

 ## SYNOPSIS
-Updates a property or properties of an Information Protection service template.
+Updates a property or properties of a protection template for Azure Information Protection.

 ## SYNTAX